 If the business will remain open, the next question is whether reorganization will help.
-Reorganizations under Chapter 11 can’t help if the reasons the business is in trouble can’t be fixed by the bankruptcy.
+A reorganizations under Chapter 11 won’t help if the reasons the business is in trouble can’t be fixed by the bankruptcy.
 Examples:

 I’m not good at running a business.

-Although it can give you some time to work on such issues, Chapter 11 can’t fix these fundamental problems for you.
+Although it can give you some time to work on such issues, Chapter 11 won’t fix these fundamental problems for you.

 What can Chapter 11 do?
 A number of significant things:

-It can let you pay your unsecured debt—credit cards, personal loans, trade debt, etc.—significantly less than you owe over time.
+It can let you pay your unsecured debt—credit cards, personal loans, trade debt, etc.—significantly less than you owe over time, usually without intererst.

 What you can actually do, of course, depends on the details of your situation.
 But in the vast majority of the Chapter 11 cases we file, our business clients can do all of these things.